 - 5. Federal courts have a duty to decide cases over which they have jurisdiction, regardless of whether parallel state proceedings exist: "Federal Courts, it was early and famously said, have 'no more right to decline the exercise of jurisdiction which is given, than to usurp that which is not given.'
 Jurisdiction existing, this Court has cautioned, a federal court's 'obligation' to hear and decide a case is 'virtually unflagging.'
 Parallel state-court proceedings do not detract from that obligation."
-Spring Commc'ns, Inc. v.
+Spring Commc 'ns, Inc. v.
 Jacobs, 134 S. Ct.
 584, 590-91 (2013) (citations omitted). - 6.
-Defendants' reliance on Scott v.
-Germano, 381 U.S. 407 (1965) (per curiam) and Growe v.
+Defendants' contention that the Court should abstain in reliance on Scott v.
+Germano, 381 U.S. 407 (1965) (per curiam), and Growe v.
 Emison, 507 U.S. 25 (1993), is misplaced because in those cases, the states were actively working to remedy what had been determined to be unlawful redistricting plans.
 Germano, 381 U.S. at 408; Growe, 507 U.S. at 29-31. - 7.
 Those cases make clear that deferral to state court proceedings is not appropriate to the extent that it appears that "the[] state branches will fail timely to perform [their] duty" to "adopt a constitutional plan."
-In the instant situation, the state court has not even determined that any remedial action is required.
-The North Carolina Supreme Court has upheld the redistricting plans at issue in Dickson.
-While plaintiffs in that case may still file a petition for writ of certiorari with the U.S. Supreme Court, there is no expected action by a state court upon which we are waiting.
+In the instant situation, the North Carolina Supreme Court has ruled that no remedial action is required.
+It has twice upheld these redistricting plans in Dickson.
+While plaintiffs in that case will file a petition for writ of certiorari with the U.S. Supreme Court, there is no impending state action that would remedy the racial gerrymanders about which the Plaintiffs complain.
 As such, nothing in Germano or Growe suggests or demands that this Court should not satisfy its duty to decide this case.